openstack/openstack-manuals/doc/config-reference/source/dashboard.rst

    dashboard/sample-configuration-files.rst
    dashboard/logs.rst

-This chapter describes how to configure the OpenStack dashboard with Apache web server.
+This chapter describes how to configure the Dashboard with Apache web server.